GoogleCloudPlatform/monitoring-dashboard-samples/alerts/iis/README.md

 ## Site Down

-if `iis.uptime` is `0` then the site is down or has restarted.
+If `iis.uptime` is `0` then the site is down or has restarted.

 ## Long Request Queue

-if `iis.request.queue.count` increases above a threshold dependent on your system, it could show the server is overloaded.
+If `iis.request.queue.count` increases above a threshold dependent on your system, it could show the server is overloaded.

 ## High Connections

-if `iis.connection.active` Spikes above a threshold dependent on your system, it can show a security Issue.
+If `iis.connection.active` Spikes above a threshold dependent on your system (default: `10`), it can show a security Issue.

 ### Creating notification Channels and User Labels